pxlrbt/filament-excel/readme.md

 ### Formatting

 Every column can be formatted by providing a Closure.
-Additional to the default parameters you get access to `$state` and `$row`.
+Additional to the default parameters you get access to `$state` and `$record`.

 ```php
 use pxlrbt\FilamentExcel\Actions\Tables\ExportAction;